499602D2/tg-launchbot/readme.md

 ## Privacy

-Only information stored by the bot is the chat ID, which may or may not be your user ID, depending on whether the chat is a one-on-one or a group chat.
+In order to operate, LaunchBot must save a chat ID.
+This may or may not be your user ID, depending on whether the chat is a one-on-one or a group chat.
 The chat ID is used to deliver notifications, manage spam, and keep statistics.
 Users can optionally store their time zone as a time zone database entry (e.g. Europe/Berlin), which can be removed at any time.

+When LaunchBot is added to a new group, it looks up the number of users the group has.
+Apart from the chat ID, this is the only extra information saved, and is only used to get an idea of the reach of the bot.

 The above only applies on a per-bot-instance basis.
 The creator of the bot chooses whether to configure the bot to be able to read all text messages, not just ones directed at the bot.
 Telegram bots are, by nature, extremely privacy invasive: don't add unknown bots to group chats, unless it's hosted by you or someone you trust.

+## Dependencies

+TODO

 ## Roadmap and historical changelog